August 30, 2015

 Split the Name-Server service from DynDNS and moved it to Amazon Route 53.

-Major drawback splitting the service from DynDNS was the complexity it added or should I say brought to light which was hidden away in router softwares.
-All routers that support Dynamic DNS, provides a nice user interface to update DNS record every time your external IP changes.
-Unfortunately Amazon Route53 isn’t one among those supported options.
-Hence the need to have a service that monitors the external IP change and updates the Amazon Route53 record accordly.
+Major drawback splitting the service from DynDNS was the complexity it added, or should I say brought to light, which was hidden away in router software.
+All routers that support Dynamic DNS provide a nice user experience.
+An interface to update the DNS record every time your external IP changes.
+Unfortunately, Amazon Route53 isn’t one of those supported options.
+Hence, the need to have a service that monitors the external IP change and updates the Amazon Route53 record accordingly.

-Note: Replace AWS_HOSTED_ID and RECORDSET values with your respective once.
+Note: Replace AWS_HOSTED_ID and RECORDSET values with your respective ones.